hikurangi/study/small-apps/deno-server-example/README.md

 import { getDataUrl } from "data_sources"
 import { getThresholdPrice } from "prices"
 ```
-### Surely someone can swoop in and switch these URL-referenced modules on us?
+### Surely someone can swoop in and switch these modules on us?
 This is where we need to rely on the `deno` cache.
 Usually `deno` caches its data in the operating system's default caching location.
 We can however manually set `deno`'s cache to b anywhere, for example in our project directory itself.
 ```bash
 export DENO_DIR=. # or set DENO_DIR=. on Windows